Powered By

 Gameplay

 Instead of surrounding elites with trash and trying to kill them with Area Damage, we let them sit outside the pull and shoot them from the opposite side of it.
-This way we maximize Blighted Marrow, Zei's Stone of Vengeance and Serration damage bonuses on the elites and the trash will die fairly fast anyway even without pixels and big Area Damage procs.
+This way we maximize Blighted Marrow and Zei's Stone of Vengeance damage bonuses on the elites and the trash will die fairly fast anyway even without pixels and big Area Damage procs.
 Make sure to stun with Bone Armor Dislocation on your Poison Convention of Elements cycle to activate Krysbin's Sentence.
 Try to be as mobile as possible between your Convention of Elements cycles and use your Bone Spear to aggro enemies from a distance.

 During the Rift Guardian fight, stay in melee and attack the boss with your Grim Scythe to replenish your Essence and to stack Bane of the Stricken.
 One second before Convention of Elements Poison cycle, activate Bone Armor and Blood Rush far away to maximize Zei's Stone of Vengeance (and possibly Serration) bonuses.
 Hold down Bone Spear until your Poison cycle is over, then return back to the boss.